-Based on this study, Asians genetically have smaller hands compared to the Americans.
+Based on this study, Asians genetically have smaller hands compared to Americans.
 This also holds true as regards differences in height and build.
 So, since a Filipino hand is slightly smaller, touching all fingers on top of the thumb would not be clearly distinguished when viewed from at least ten feet away.
-The hand would be mistaken from letter “O” which also touches the thumb.
+The hand would be mistaken from the letter “O” which also touches the thumb.
 The solution would be detaching all the fingers from the thumb in order to distinctly see the letter E.

 Again, this is also a genetic difference.
-Unless the reader sees the tip of the thumb protruding above the index finger, it’s difficult to distinguish letter “G” from a hand pointing to the right.
+Unless the reader sees the tip of the thumb protruding above the index finger, it’s difficult to distinguish the letter “G” from a hand pointing to the right.

 So, to solve this “small” problem, Filipino deaf sticks out his thumb to show the letter “G”.